-You guys, I might have an obsession with scones.
-I big red puffy heart them and typically feast on cranberry orange scones all year (because until now, it was the only flavor I’ve ever made).
+You guys, I am obsessed with scones.
+I big red puffy heart them and typically feast on Cranberry Orange Scones all year.

-Those holiday scones have had their days (years?) in the spotlight, but now it’s time they step aside.
+Those holiday scones have had their time in the spotlight, but now they need to step aside.

-There’s a new scone in town and with just two words, you’ll be utterly convinced forever that you have an obsession with scones too: chocolate chip.
+There’s a new scone in town and with just two words, you’ll be utterly convinced forever that you are obsessed with scones too: chocolate chip.

 Proof that it was a great decision (besides CHOCOLATE?): Mr. Crumbs (a.k.a. scone-hater) ate them.
 He ate a LOT of them.